Lee Zeldin: Military service and legal practice

 Zeldin received an Army ROTC commission as a second lieutenant, and served in the United States Army from 2003 to 2007, where he initially joined the Military Intelligence Corps.
 In 2007, he transitioned from active duty to the Army Reserve, where he achieved the rank of lieutenant colonel before his retirement on April 30, 2025.

 In 2007, Zeldin became an attorney for the Port Authority of New York and New Jersey.
-In 2008, he started a general-practice law firm in Smithtown, New York.
-He operated it full-time until he was elected to New York's 3rd State Senate district in 2010.
+In 2008, he started a general-practice law firm in Smithtown, New York that he ran until his election to New York's 3rd State Senate district in 2010.

 New York State Senate (2011–2014)

 In 2010, Zeldin ran in the New York State Senate's 3rd District, challenging Democratic incumbent Brian X. Foley.
 Zeldin defeated Foley with 57% of the vote.
 Zeldin was reelected in 2012, defeating Democrat Francis Genco with 56% of the vote.

-In January 2011, a bill co-sponsored by Zeldin that provided for a 2% property tax cap to become law.
+In January 2011, a bill co-sponsored by Zeldin provided for a 2% property tax cap to become law.

 In June 2011, Zeldin voted against the Marriage Equality Act, which the Senate passed 33–29.
 Governor Andrew Cuomo signed the bill into law.
 In a statement after the bill passed, Zeldin said: "It is my belief that marriage should be defined as between a man and a woman."

 In December 2011, Zeldin supported a $250 million cut to the MTA payroll tax.

 In March 2012, Zeldin helped to create the PFC Joseph Dwyer PTSD Peer-to-Peer Veterans Support program; funding for the program was included in the 2012–13 New York State Budget.

 In February 2014, Zeldin introduced a bill that sought to halt implementation of the Common Core curriculum for three years.

 In March 2014, Zeldin voted against the New York Dream Act, which would allow undocumented students who meet in-state tuition requirements to obtain financial aid to study at the university level.